Davíð Oddsson

-Davíð Oddsson (pronounced /is/; born 17 January 1948) is an Icelandic politician, and the longest-serving prime minister of Iceland, in office from 1991 to 2004.
-From 2004 to 2005 he served as foreign minister and as the chairman for the Independence Party from 1991 to 2005.
+Davíð Oddsson (pronounced /is/; 17 January 1948 – 1 March 2026) was an Icelandic politician, and the longest-serving prime minister of Iceland, in office from 1991 to 2004.
+From 2004 to 2005, he served as foreign minister and as the chairman for the Independence Party from 1991 to 2005.
 Previously, he was Mayor of Reykjavík from 1982 to 1991, and chaired the board of governors of the Central Bank of Iceland from 2005 to 2009.
 The 2008–2011 Icelandic financial crisis led to vocal demands for his resignation, both from members of the Icelandic public and from the new Icelandic Prime Minister Jóhanna Sigurðardóttir, which resulted in his being replaced as head of the Central Bank in March 2009.

-In September 2009 he was hired as the editor of Morgunblaðið, one of Iceland's largest newspapers, a decision that caused nationwide controversy and was followed by resignations and widespread terminated subscriptions.
+In September 2009, he was hired as the editor of Morgunblaðið, one of Iceland's largest newspapers, a decision that caused nationwide controversy and was followed by resignations and widespread terminated subscriptions.
 He contested the election for President of Iceland on 25 June 2016 but lost to Guðni Jóhannesson, coming in fourth place with 13.7% of the popular vote.

 Davíð was one of the most popular and successful politicians in Icelandic history but was also highly controversial for his support for the Iraq War and for his part in the 2008 financial crisis.
 Time named Davíð as one of the 25 people the most to blame for the crisis worldwide.

-Biography
+Life and career

 Early years

-Davíð Oddsson was born in Reykjavík.
+Davíð Oddsson was born in Reykjavík on 17 January 1948.
 His father was a doctor, and his mother a secretary.
 His parents were not married, and he was brought up in his maternal grandfather's home in Selfoss until his grandfather died.
 He then moved with his mother and grandmother to Reykjavík.

 He took an early interest in acting, and attended an acting school for a while.
 He also attended the gymnasium Menntaskólinn í Reykjavík where he graduated in the spring of 1970.
 Davíð married Ástríður Thorarensen, a nurse; they have one son, Þorsteinn, who is a judge at the district court at Akureyri.
 The next six years, Davíð read law at the University of Iceland, working almost full-time as well.
 He was assistant to the director of a small theatre (now the Borgarleikhúsið) for a while, and with two friends (Þórarinn Eldjárn and Hrafn Gunnlaugsson), he produced a popular radio comedy show for two years; he was for a while a political commentator at the newspaper Morgunblaðið, and the director of publication of Almenna bókafélagið, a conservative publishing house.
 He had been elected to the Municipal Council in Reykjavík in 1974, for the Independence Party.